textbook/cyf-library/README.md

   - `e2e/`: Contains the end-to-end test suite.

   - `server/`: Contains the Express app.

-      - `bin/`: Contains the `www.js` file to start the Express app.

-      - `routes/`: Contains the various Express app routers.
+Other than the feature directories (e.g. `resources`) this directory includes:

       - `migrations/`: Contains the files defining database migration steps.